-- In the book, Patrick often talks about a talk show he watches every single morning, often only quickly referencing the show’s daily subject in the middle of his narrations.
-The show isn’t mentioned in the film.
+- In the book, Patrick often mentions a talk show that he watches every single morning, quickly referencing the show’s daily subject in the middle of his narrations.
+This show isn’t mentioned in the film.

-- In the book, the boys also often talk about AIDs and share sex stories more often, belittling woman often.
-This also isn’t heard often in the film.
+- In the book, the boys also often talk about AIDs and share sex stories, often belittling women.
+This also doesn’t happen as much in the film.

-- Patrick often says in the film that he is going to return some videotapes.
-In the book, we actually read about him in the shop a couple of times, renting the same DVD over and over again and buying porn.
+- Patrick often says that he is going to return some videotapes in the film.
+In the book, we actually read about him in the shop, renting the same DVD over and over again as well as buying porn.

-- In the book, Patrick has a nosebleed a couple of times because of the amount of coke he snorts.
+- In the book, Patrick has a nosebleed a couple of times because of the amount of cocaine he snorts.
 He also has a panic attack randomly.
-He does not, in the film.
+He doesn’t do any of this in the film.

 - In the book, Patrick refers/hints to a number of murders he has committed before we witness this first hand.
 In the film, we don’t know about Patrick’s “hobby” until we see him kill a homeless man and his dog.

-- In the book, it is Paul Owen but, in the film, he is called Paul Allen.
+- In the book, the character is called Paul Owen but, in the film, he is called Paul Allen.

 - In the book, there are three chapters dedicated to musicians, which is purely Patrick narrating to himself at great length.
-In the film, he only briefly talks about these artists to people he is about to kill, ie Huey Lewis and the News to Paul, and Whitney Houston to Christie and Elizabeth.
+In the film, he only briefly talks about these artists to people he is about to kill – Huey Lewis and the News to Paul, and Whitney Houston to Christie and Elizabeth.

 - In the book, Detective Donald Kimball is a young detective, around the same age as Patrick but, in the film, Willem Dafoe appears older.
 Patrick also only has one meeting with the detective in the book, whilst the detective visits him in his office twice and they go out for lunch in the film.

 - In the book, Patrick has a meal with his brother, and later with his mother.
-None of his family is even mentioned in the film.
+None of his family are even mentioned in the film.